ricardodeazambuja/ricardodeazambuja.github.io/_posts/2021-07-05-usb-c_regulated_power_supply.md

 **Note - 3:**
 After this post was [featured on Hackaday](https://hackaday.com/2021/07/18/its-super-easy-to-build-yourself-a-usb-c-variable-power-supply-these-days/), I learned about [this nice blog post](https://befinitiv.wordpress.com/2020/08/06/usb-c-pd-for-ts100-dps5005-lab-power-supply-power-drill/) where the same thing was done back in 2020 and even a drill was converted to USB-C - definitelly my next weekend project!
 And there's the [DC6006L](https://www.google.com/search?q=DC6006L) if you want to save money or you don't want to print stuff.
 Last but not least, the variable voltage module can be upgraded with a custom firmware called [OpenDPS](https://github.com/kanflo/opendps).
 They also have [a bunch of case builds that you should have a look](https://github.com/kanflo/opendps/issues/183#issuecomment-544913940).

+**Note - 4:**
+Today (12/03/2022), I was searching about this same little board, I want to use it to power a charger for my 21700, when I found [this blog post](cellshttps://www.alexwhittemore.com/notes-on-usb-pd-triggers-and-zy12pdn-instructions/) that explains about the ZY12PDN and suggests a better option called [PD Buddy Sink](https://www.tindie.com/products/clarahobbs/pd-buddy-sink/).
+So, this is really just a note to myself :wink:.